jsegitz/distro-security-meetup/minutes/next.md

   - SUSE mailman: Drawback will use suse domain
   - Google group: https://groups.google.com/g/distro-security-meetup, realized only afterwards that you need a google account for this
   - We tested groups.io and that seems to work fine and require no account Alternatives?
 What poison do you like?
+(Johannes Segitz).

+- Move timeslot for this meeting, too soon for PST (Johannes Segitz).

-- Amazon Linux presentation (Frederick)
+- Amazon Linux presentation (Frederick Lefebvre)

 - Extend RPM Specfile with additional meta data, e.g. package repo URL, commit ID hash, release archive creation command(s) (Norbert Manthey)